takinur/numbty/README.md

   </a>
 </p>

-> About
-Talent screening that is accurate, fast, and fair developed with Laravel, Vue, Python, Tensorflow
+> Talent screening that is accurate, fast, and fair developed with Laravel, Vue, Python, Tensorflow
 ### ✨ [Demo](https://takinur.github.io/)

 ## Clone this Repo